France stops large shipment of radioactive Belarus mushrooms

 He added there had been no risk for the customs officials, even if they had touched the mushrooms with their bare hands.

-Earlier, the head of French nuclear regulator ASN Pierre-Franck Chevet told the French senate that traces of cesium had been found on imported mushrooms but that there was no connection with the ruthenium pollution.
+Earlier, the head of the French nuclear regulator ASN told the French senate that traces of cesium had been found on imported mushrooms and said there was no connection with the ruthenium pollution.

 French consumer protection agency DGCCRF said in a statement that the Belarus mushrooms had cesium 137 levels above legal limits but contained no ruthenium 106.